 While we don't expect the U.S. Open to end with a playoff - we are not suggesting this won't be a see-saw battle between the top PGA players.
-Fresh off his seven stroke victory in the 2019 RBC Canadian Open, over Shane Lowry and Webb Simpson, Rory McIlroy (-22) will be loaded with confidence.

 How Does The U.S. Open Work

 If there is a 27 hole deadlock; a two-hole aggregate now decides the U.S. Open Champion.
-The golfers would move to a sudden death format if one or more remain tied after the two hole playoff.
-William Hill bookmakers are forecasting the 2019 U.S. Open to end in regulation.Top rated online sportsbooks offer thrilling, and bankroll boosting, LIVE extra-hole betting.
+The golfers would move to a sudden death format if one or more remain tied after the two-hole playoff.
+William Hill bookmakers are forecasting the 2019 U.S. Open to end in regulation.Top-rated online sportsbooks offer thrilling and bankroll boosting, LIVE extra-hole betting.

-All Time U.S. Open champions
+All-Time U.S. Open champions

 Though Tigers Woods has claimed three U.S. Open Championships, he's still not at the top of the history books.
-Golf legends Willie Anderson (picture), Ben Hogan, Bobby Jones and Jack Nichlaus all hold the record with four U.S. Open victories.
+Golf legends Willie Anderson (picture), Ben Hogan, Bobby Jones and Jack Nicklaus all hold the record with four U.S. Open victories.
 Like Woods, Hale Irwin has also won the event three times.